 In management systems, scenarios in which the data model is partially or entirely dependent on individual users of the system are quite common; for example, in e-commerce, concepts such as orders and shopping carts are strictly tied to the end-user account, which can only view and manage data that belongs to it.

-In exchange for this flexibility, modelers are responsible for enabling the _\User class in at least one application view of the model to enable user management in the generated application.
+In exchange for this flexibility, modelers are responsible for enabling the __User class in at least one application view of the engine.
 User creation is initially delegated to the administrator user, the only user that can be generated via the Dashboard.
 More information is available in the release notes.

 profile identifies its profile, which can only have the available Profile-schemas as value (see Create a default attribute).

 Anything modeled on the __User class in addition to the

 Create the __User class #

 Right-click on a free spot in the workspace (Canvas) to open the